MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/troubleshoot-hci-registration.md

 **Failure state explanation**:

 During registration, each server in the cluster must be up and running with outbound internet connectivity to Azure.
-The `Register-AzStackHCI` cmdlet talks to all servers in the cluster to provision certificates for each.
-Each server will use its certificate to make API call to HCI services in the cloud to validate registration.
+The [Register-AzStackHCI](/powershell/module/az.stackhci/register-azstackhci) cmdlet talks to each server in the cluster to provision certificates.
+Each server uses its certificate to make an API call to HCI services in the cloud to validate registration.

 If registration fails, you may see the following message: **Failed to register.
 Couldn't generate self-signed certificate on node(s) {Node1,Node2}.
 Couldn't set and verify registration certificate on node(s) {Node1,Node2}**